cloak-labs/spinup-local-wp/README.md

 - Node.js

 ## Install
+If you're building a headless WordPress project, you should strongly consider using [CloakWP Bedrock](https://github.com/cloak-labs/cloakwp-bedrock), which comes with Spinup Local WP pre-installed and configured.

+Otherwise, if you're using the regular Bedrock boilerplate, follow these steps:
-1. Spin up a new WordPress project using [Bedrock](https://roots.io/bedrock/), via their CLI command `composer create-project roots/bedrock` (already have a WP install? skip to step #4).
+1. Spin up a new WordPress project using [Bedrock](https://roots.io/bedrock/) via `composer create-project roots/bedrock` (already have a WP install? skip to step #4).
-2. Run `cd bedrock` to enter the newly created project (and optionally run `code .` to open it in VS Code)
+2. cd into the newly created folder (and optionally run `code .` to open it in VS Code)
 3. Optionally follow the [other steps](https://roots.io/bedrock/docs/installation/) outlined in Bedrock's installation docs
 4. Run `npm init` and follow the prompts to generate a `package.json` file
 5. Run `npm install @cloakwp/spinup-local-wp`